vshevchenk/qa-challenge/README.md

 ## Portability
 - tested with Google Chrome 81^ on Ubuntu 18.04
 - other combinations should be available from the box but behavior may differ
+- for compatibility reasons requirements.txt has been added and can be used to run project without poetry